shahmed90/blog/README.md

 ## Deployment

 Automated with GH Actions to GH Pages, don't break it!
 You might need to enable Pages initially, dunno if it will reset with ownership transfer.

+The deployment requires all pre-commits to succeed - you don't want to publish stuff with merge conflicts or similar...

 ## Updating the theme